State of knowledge

 MetaDirectory

-Restoring a MetaDirectory installation to an old status is achieved by:
+Restoring the MetaDirectory installation to an old status is achieved by

-• Installation of MetaDirectory (in an identical version)
+• Installing the MetaDirectory (in the identical version)

 ECSTA